alex/what-happens-when/README.rst

 The keyboard controller then encodes the keycode for transport to the computer.
 This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.
+PS/2, ADB, USB, and Bluetooth are different types of connectors that have been used to connect keyboards to computers over the years.
+PS/2 and ADB are older connector types that were commonly used in desktop computers and Apple Macintosh computers, respectively.
+USB is a newer and more universal connector that is now the most common type of connector for computer keyboards.
+Bluetooth is a wireless technology that allows keyboards to connect to computers without the need for a physical cable.

 *In the case of the USB keyboard:*